-COMBINED CONSOLIDATED FINANCIAL STATEMENTS OF CORSAIR GAMING, INC. AND SUBSIDIARIES Notes to Combined Consolidated Financial Statements-(Continued)
+COMBINED CONSOLIDATED FINANCIAL STATEMENTS OF CORSAIR GAMING, INC. AND SUBSIDIARIES

 Pro forma financial information for Origin acquisition is not included in the table above because the effects of the acquisition is not material to the Company's combined consolidated statements of operations individually or in aggregate for each year.